claasd/caffoa.net/readme.md

 ## in process model (legacy)

+To use the in-process model, set the global configuration `useIsolatedWorkerModel` to `false`

 You will need to install the following nuget packages:
 * `Microsoft.NET.Sdk.Functions` obviously
 * `Microsoft.Azure.Functions.Extensions` for function dependency injection